Integralist/integralist.co.uk/content/posts/git-internals.md

 - **Staging Area**: a file that tracks the changes to your project files.
 - **Repository**: the location where your project files are stored.

+> [!NOTE]
-> Note: these bullet points are just summarizations, but I would like to extend upon it slightly in that: your 'working directory' can _change_ depending on what 'version' of the project you have 'checked out' from the git repository (i.e. this is what happens when you change your 'branch' with `git checkout <branch_name>`).
+> these bullet points are just summarizations, but I would like to extend upon it slightly in that: your 'working directory' can _change_ depending on what 'version' of the project you have 'checked out' from the git repository (i.e. this is what happens when you change your 'branch' with `git checkout <branch_name>`).

 So for example, commands like `git add` will copy objects from the working directory into the staging area (aka the 'index'), while `git reset` will _remove_ objects from the staging area.